-Skies above Space Needle lit up as 2019 draws near
+2019 begins in Seattle with fireworks and a light show

 “We wanted to evolve the show into something grander than it’s been,” Mandapat said.

 The 30-minute light show glowed on a clear evening despite heavy fog earlier in the day.
+The fireworks began at midnight and lasted about 10 minutes.

 Most Read Local Stories